GonzagaRobotics/ManualRoverControlSystem/README.md

 A repository for developing the User Interface for receiving data and controlling the rover

 ## Microcontroller Connection Instructions
-These instructions assume the micro_ros_agent is already created.
+These instructions assume the micro_ros_agent is already created on the host machine.
 To do this, follow the instructions on this link under Creating the micro-ROS agent https://micro.ros.org/docs/tutorials/core/first_application_linux/

 Steps to connect microcontroller to ROS2: